Echo1610/SharedNotes/PerlNotes/Overview.md

 What the `strict` module does is tighten up some of the rules so that you have to be more explicit about various things that Perl would otherwise guess about, such as how you want your variables to be scoped.

-[^1]: Or keyed, or indexed, or subscripted, or looked up.
-[^2]: This means that you can store every *scalar* in your array, regardless of what the scalar is.

 ## Verbs

 Many verbs in Perl are commands: they tell the Perl interpreter to do something.
-The meanings of Perl verbs tend to mush off in various directions depending on the context. **A statement starting with a verb is  generally purely imperative and evaluated entirely for its side effects**.[^3] A frequently seen built-in command is the `say` command:
+The meanings of Perl verbs tend to mush off in various directions depending on the context. **A statement starting with a verb is  generally purely imperative and evaluated entirely for its side effects**.
+A frequently seen built-in command is the `say` command:

 ```perl
 say "Adam's wife is $wife{'Adam'}.";